 The Will-maker (testator) and both witnesses must be present at the same time of signing.
 They must also use the same pen to sign and date the Will Form, including any additional pages or correction notations, or codicils added to your Will.
 Use a black or dark blue pen.
 If your Will is contested in court, the signing and witnessing process may be questioned, so the Will may be deemed invalid if the correct process has not been followed.

-Signing and dating each page of the Will is not necessary, but it’s a good idea to do so on the bottom of each page, to ensure absolute certainty that extra pages have not been inserted, removed or replaced later.
+Signing each page of the Will is extremely important, to ensure absolute certainty that extra pages have not been inserted, removed or replaced later.

-You and each of your witnesses MUST be present together to sign the Will Form.
-The three of you will need to sign the last page of the Will Form.
-The witnesses will need to write in their full name, address and occupation.
+You and each of your witnesses MUST be present together to sign the Will.
+The three of you will need to sign the bottom of each page of your Will.
+The witnesses will need to write in their full name and address, this usually is done on the last page of the Will.
 Don’t forget, the three of you must use the same pen, so take turns signing and filling in the details.

 Aside from not having a witness sign the document, the Will-maker can sometimes pass without themselves having finalised and signed it.
 If it’s not signed, it’s simply not valid.
 So ensure you don’t forget this vital step.